 However, since many websites share the same resources, there may be limitations on bandwidth usage and potential issues with website performance.

 Despite these limitations, shared hosting remains widespread due to its affordability and ease of use.

 In shared hosting, your hosting provider creates server space that is shared among multiple users.
 Each user gets an allocated disk space with a control panel where they can manage their resources.

-The hosting provider also creates individual accounts for every customer that pays for shared hosting and assigns them resources based on their selected hosting plan.
+The hosting provider also creates individual accounts for every customer and assigns them resources based on their selected hosting plan.

 All the users share the same resources like CPU, RAM, and bandwidth.
 Every user uploads their website files on the server through the control panel or using FTP.